I’m Christina Steward – drawing and designing with a fire in my spirit. 🔥

 I fell in love with making wearable art with my two hands, hammers and fire.
 Lasting pieces that meant so much to the recipients.

 This creative outlet grew momentum, too, as I met new people at art festivals and sent my jewelry across the world to customers who purchased my work online.

 Then the funniest thing happened: as business increased, the less creative I felt.

 I found myself making the same pieces over and over again and it was stifling.
 So, I took a hard look at the work I was doing and made the difficult decision of stepping away from my best-selling production pieces and allowing my creative spirit to become whole again.

 But even while I made jewelry, my curiosity for drawing never left.
 I’d sketch occasionally and tinker with digital graphics, not realizing I was slowly finding my creative voice in a world that had been previously black and white.

 The real game changer happened when I invested in a digital drawing tablet.
 Once I realized I could draw naturally and incorporate digital color, I knew it was the breakthrough I’d been waiting for.

 Since the spring of 2017, I’ve been drawing non-stop, building my portfolio and slowly introducing products with my art printed on them.
 I look forward to bringing you even more goodies in 2018.

-Also, I’m almost finished with the 100 Days of Pillows personal project, intended to increase my skill set and create a large body of work.
-I think it’s working.
+Also, I just finished the 100 Days of Pillows personal project, intended to increase my skill set and create a large body of work.
+I think it worked.
 I dare you to compare the pattern from Day 1 with the pattern from, say, Day 73.
 It’s okay, you can laugh if you want. 😁

 A big goal for this year is to begin licensing some of these designs to retailers in need of art for their own products.
 If that describes you, send me a message!